hashicorp/nomad-dispatch-ffmpeg/README.md

 Don't forget to delete the output files in S3 to avoid being charged.

-**Caveats**:
+### Caveats

 Terraform is deploying the Nomad server to be accessible on the Internet with an insecure configuration.
 This makes it easy to demo the dispatch features, however in real world usage the Nomad servers should be accessible only via VPN or a bastion host.

 Additionally, for the sake of simplicity we are using provisioners to configure our AWS instances after launch.
 In practice, we would use [Packer](https://www.packer.io) to pre-bake AMIs that are already configured to reduce startup time and the risk of partial failures during setup.

-# Troubleshooting
+## Troubleshooting

 These examples use new features of many of the tools.
 At the time of writing, the following versions were used:

 * Terraform v0.8.5
 * Nomad v0.5.4
 * Vagrant v1.9.1